Nextodst/Nextodst.Gethub.io/README.md

 ### Yes it does hahahaha

-I have long fimgers what does that means
+I have long fimgers, what does that mean?